erclu/auto-assigner/README.md

 # Auto Assigner Action

-A file-based GitHub Action to assign collaborators to issues and pull requests.
+A GitHub Action to assign collaborators to issues and pull requests based on a configuration file.

 ## Badges